tristanseifert/kush-os/Core/Kernel/Platforms/x86_64/pc-uefi.platform/README.md

 # amd64 UEFI Platform
 This platform provides support for booting on any UEFI-compatible 64-bit PC.
 It expects to be booted with the [Limine bootloader](https://limine-bootloader.org) or any other bootloader that implements the stivale2 protocol.

+All Ivy Bridge+ processors are supported.
+Specifically, the processor must support APICs for interrupt routing, the `POPCNT` and `CMPXCHG16B` instructions, SSE 4.1 and 4.2, and `XSAVE` support.
+If RDRAND is supported, it will be used to seed the kernel's random buffer on startup: otherwise, initial entropy is sourced from the bootloader, and the EFI monotonic counter.

 ## Configuration
 There are no build configuration options yet.